alienlebarge/handle/README.md

 # Handle Plugin for Kirby CMS

-This plugin automatically transforms social handles (like `@user@instance`) into links to their corresponding profiles.
+A Kirby plugin that automatically transforms social handles (like `@user@instance`) into clickable links to their profiles.
+Supports Unicode characters, custom services, and comprehensive configuration options.

 ## Installation